-Art by Ed Emsh copyright © 1996 by Carol Emshwiller
+Art by Ed Ernsh. copyright © 1996 by Carol Emshwiller

-TUTUTUTUTUTUTUTUTUTUTUTUTUTUTUTUTUT It's the End of the Millenium As We Know It... ...Time for the Worldcon of the Century where on the planet and the largest column-free function space in the world (all we need is an anti-grav machine for the ultimate Laser Tag arena), not to mention being the home of the blues and the best barbecue in the known universe.
+It's the End of the Millenium As We Know It... ...Time for the Worldcon of the Century machine for the ultimate Laser Tag arena), not to mention being the home of the blues and the best barbecue in the known universe.

 With an unbeatable combination of frontier spirit and cutting-edge attitude, Kansas City stands ready to make the 58th World Science Fiction Convention an experience you'll remember for the next thousand years.
-KC features a revitalized Downtown, convenient access from virtually any-